 Having caused a third by-election in Evesham by resigning there, he sat for Cheltenham for less than a year before forcing a fourth by-election in 1856 by accepting the post of Commissioner of Customs, a crown office that disqualified him as an MP.

-Grenville, or Charles, had one of the oddest parliamentary careers of any Cheltenham MP but he did, however, achieve one singular distinction: having retained the junior ministerial post he obtained as MP for Evesham until his final resignation in 1856, he is so far – according to my research at least – the only sitting Cheltenham MP ever to have held a ministerial post of any kind.
+Grenville, or Charles, had one of the oddest parliamentary careers of any Cheltenham MP but he did, however, achieve one singular distinction: having retained the junior ministerial post he obtained as MP for Evesham until his final resignation in 1856, he was – according to my research at least – the first sitting Cheltenham MP to hold a ministerial post of any kind and the only one until Alex Chalk’s appointment as Parliamentary Under-Secretary of State at the Ministry of Justice in February 2020.

 John Burke Esq, A Genealogical and Heraldic Dictionary of the Peerage and Baronetage of the British Empire, Sixth Edition, Henry Colburn, 1839, Grenville’s lineage and birth name p88.